mark-rossiter/mark-rossiter/README.md

 Hi, I am Mark
 -------------

-### I work in the field of
+### My job title is
-Digital accessibility
+Customer Accessibility Consultant

 ### I am currently learning
 - Bash/Perl scripting
 - Python scripting
 - JavaScript
-- How to be a better Stoic (prokopton)
+- Path of the Prokopton
 - Japanese

-### What I dream of at night when I rest my wee head
+### What I dream of at night
 Good user experiences for everyone.

 ### What I do in my free time